Nergy101/astrodon/routes/index.md

 - Learning new frameworks and tools
 - Documenting my journey as a developer

+## 🚀 Featured Demo

+Check out the **[Hybrid Lua Demo](/hybrid-demo)** to see how this site combines static build-time caching with dynamic runtime Lua execution for optimal performance!

 ## Let's Connect

 I believe in the power of community and shared knowledge.
 Whether you're a fellow developer, a curious mind, or just someone who stumbled upon this blog, I'd love to hear from you!